Bald Eagle FAQs

 How can I make sure that a bald eagle's nest will not be impacted by a new project?

 The FWC and USFWS encourage all permit applicants and regulatory officials to utilize the FWC nest locator before permitting or starting any project that has the potential to impact a bald eagle's nest, i.e. land clearing, construction, etc. This database does not take the place of an on-the-ground survey, but it is an excellent place to start.
-Check here to see if the eagle's nest is documented; if not then please report it to the database.
-The FWC eagle web site features a technical assistance page, a list of construction and other activity types that may disturb nesting bald eagles, and links to the state and federal bald eagle management plans.
+To see if the eagle's nest is documented, check the FWC Eagle Nest Locator.
+If not then please report it to the database.
+The FWC eagle web site features a technical assistance page, a list of construction and other activity types that may disturb nesting bald eagles, and links to the state bald eagle management plan and federal bald eagle management plan .
 You may also check nest locations on the St. Johns County Bald Eagle Map.

 What do I do if a project may need an eagle permit?